miotke/Gus/README.md

 # Gus

 Repo documenting my Raspberry Pi server.
 Includes projects and configuration code that runs on it.
+The intention of this project is for learning and understanding more about building, maintaining infrastructure while also orchestrating containers.
+Containers are built using Docker.

 Named after my dog Gus.